This David Beckham character has the world in his palm.

 After successful stints at Manchester United and Real Madrid, Beckham decided to pursue a new challenge in America (the North one).
 As part of Beckham’s unique deal with MLS, he was given the option to purchase an MLS club if he stays with the LA Galaxy for the remainder of his contract.
 That’s a good deal for Team Beckham.
 And now, long-time Daily Mail football writer Martin Samuel wants to give Beckham English football.

-I think we may be approaching the “David, I want you to have my wife” territory, which is fine, as long as everyone knows that that’s where we’re heading.
+We may be approaching the “David, I want you to have my wife” territory, which is fine, as long as everyone knows that that’s where we’re heading.

 Samuel continues, “In Beckham, English football may have a genuine ambassador and a figurehead with the support and profile to effect change.”

 Beckham was never the greatest soccer player in the world, which suggests that he doesn’t occupy his position purely because of his technical ability.
-For if footballing excellence was all that was required to acquire Beckham standing, countless players would have been offered what Beckham is repeatedly offered.
+For if footballing excellence was all that was required to acquire Beckham Standing, countless players would have been offered what Beckham is repeatedly offered.

 Whatever this man has done, he has hit the sweet spot.
 Whether parties are interested in Beckham for his mind, his brand, or a combination of both, the fact remains that people will remain wanting to give David Beckham things of increasing importance for the foreseeable future.
 First it was endorsement deals, then his own brand, then an MLS franchise, and next English football.
 The man is only 35 years old.
 I think Michel Platini and Sepp Blatter can see where all this is heading.